linux-china/open2internet-spring-boot-starter/README.md

 ### Use cases

 * Prototype demonstration for your customers.
-* Interaction with your audiences during presentation, and you know you application runs on your laptop.
+* Interaction with your audiences during presentation, and you know your application runs on your laptop.
 * Development debug if you develop applications connected with Wechat, facebook etc, and you know HTTP callback required from these platforms.
 * You can expose your applications in Kubernetes for testing event without Ingress required.